 Free Consultations in Divorce – Why We Don’t Offer Them

 We receive many phone calls inquiring about “free consults”.
 Most people accept that lawyers charge a fee for their time.
-But some times, my assistants will get withering comments from callers, such as, “Why should I pay for a consult when Joe Blow and Jill Blow down the street give free consults?”
+But some times, my assistants will get withering comments from callers, such as, “Why should I pay for a consult when Joe Blow down the street give free consults?”

 Here is why most family law firms, such as ours, charge a consult fee.